robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 All raw data is streamed to a BigQuery dataset using dataflow jobs.
 The backup data is partitioned by ingestion time and have meta data (source, UUID, timestamp, etc.) in an attributes map that makes it easy to locate unique rows without parsing the raw data field (BYTES[]).
 Then a backfill is just a dataflow batch job that accepts a SQL-query and publish the data on the pubsub to be consumed by the streaming processing job together with the current data.
 The backfill data includes a message attribute that informs that it is a backfill entity and hence is filtered out from being written to the backup table again.

 # 3 Summary
+This is an overview of DataHem's architecture to meet MatHem's requirements while taking the data engineering prerequisites in consideration.

 If you're a data engineer and find this post interesting, don't hesitate to reach out knowing that we've open data engineer positions at MatHem.

-Also, I would like to mention Alex van Boxel who generously has offered invaluable guidance in how to read options from dynamic protobuf messages.
-I recommend you to keep an eye on his work on metastore and protobeam.
+Also, I would like to mention [Alex van Boxel](https://twitter.com/alexvb) who generously has offered invaluable guidance in how to read options from dynamic protobuf messages.
+I recommend you to keep an eye on his work on [metastore](https://github.com/anemos-io/metastore) and [protobeam](https://github.com/anemos-io/protobeam).
 In fact, DataHem depends on some of Alex's code (ProtoDescriptor) and some modifications of it (ProtoLanguageFileWriter) to parse protobuf dynamic message options.